 Research has shown that volunteering can help with job searching even when your interest is not in charitable work.
 You may hone valuable skills and make helpful contacts.

-In fact, LinkedIn, the premeir social network for professionals encourages volunteerism with its LinkedIn Volunteer Marketplace and by designating space on individual profiles specifically for volunteer experience
+In fact, LinkedIn, the premier social network for professionals encourages volunteerism with its LinkedIn Volunteer Marketplace and by designating space on individual profiles specifically for volunteer experience

 Be sure to tout your volunteer experience on your resume too.
 Volunteer experience impresses many employers today as they look for socially aware folks.

-One survey found that more than 80 percent of people who make or influence hiring decisions look favorably on volunteer experience by applicants.
+One survey found that more than 80% of people who make or influence hiring decisions look favorably on volunteer experience by applicants.
 Unfortunately, only one in three resumes includes that information.

 You likely know that an internship can be life changing.
 Well, nonprofits also offer internships.
 If you are still in school, create your own internship by contacting nonprofits and offering your services.
 Your college or university may be able to place you in a nonprofit through its channels.

 Many nonprofits advertise internship opportunities on their websites and in special interest publications.
 You may be able to find them listed on the many nonprofit job search sites.
 A nonprofit internship can be an excellent way to get the inside track to a nonprofit job.
 An internship at a nonprofit might even pay a stipend.